justinlee007/CarND-Vehicle-Detection/README.md

 1. image bins: the number of equal-width bins in the given range

-I had success classifing images with image bins of 72 or 32.
+I had success classifying images with image bins of 72 or 32.
 I stuck with 32 for my submission because 64 (the training image size) divides evenly into it.

 The HOG parameters are as follows:

-1. orient
+1. orient: the number of orientation bins
-2. pixels per cell
+2. pixels per cell: the size (in pixels) of a cell as tuple (int, int)
-3. cell per block
+3. cell per block: the number of cells in each block as a tuple (int, int)

-I tried various combinations of parameters and [TODO]
+I tried various combinations of parameters and had some success with parameters:

+`(orient = 9, pix_per_cell = (16, 16), cell_per_block = (2, 2))`

+However, I wanted to use the subsample feature as a sliding window mechanism later in the project so I decreased the pix_per_cell to account for this.
+My project submission uses:

+`(orient = 9, pix_per_cell = (8, 8), cell_per_block = (2, 2))`

 ###3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).